open-actuarial/open-actuarial-site/docs/getting_started_python.rst

 #.
 Launch a Jupyter Notebook where code is written in cells and the output displayed below the cell
 #.
 Launch Spyder for an Interactive Development Environment (IDE) similar to RStudio or Visual Studio.
 #.
-Write code in any other compatible text editor or IDE
+Write code in any other compatible text editor or IDE (PyCharm, JupyterLab, Eclipse, Visual Studio with Python for Visual Studio, etc)

 .. _learning_python_basics: